marandres9/valkyrie/README.md

 # Valkyrie - Simple stock control application
-Built using wxWidgets and C/C++, Valkyrie allows you to keep control of your inventory, providing a simple and un?? user interface.
+Built using wxWidgets and C/C++, Valkyrie allows you to keep control of your inventory, providing a simple user interface.

+This project was

 ## Getting Started